 During that time period, Bob Ross started shutting the bar down at midnight, rather than that existing last call of 1 a.m., in an effort to avoid some of the late-night rowdiness.

 He'd often end up at the nearby jazz hotspot Bourbon Street & Basement Street, and gradually some of those musicians ended up coming by the Rex between sets, partially because the beer was cheaper.

 As Bob Ross recalls it, the impetus to start booking jazz at the Rex came from a night in the mid-80s when renowned Canadian sax player DT Thompson walked in one night playing "When The Saints Go Marching In," strolling around the room while blowing on his horn, and then ending up at the bar, asking "was that good enough for a rye and coke?"

-Bob Ross handled bookings until about 20 years ago, when Tom Tytel took over.
-The long-running Tuesday night jazz jam continues to be a fertile breeding ground for young talent to interact with the elder statesmen of the scene.
+Bob Ross handled bookings until about 25 years ago, when Tom Tytel took over.
+The long-running Tuesday night jazz jam continued to be a fertile breeding ground for young talent to interact with the elder statesmen of the scene.

 In most cities, "downtown boutique hotel with a jazz bar" feels nothing like the relaxed and comfortable vibe of the Rex Hotel, which is likely one of the key reasons it's lasted so long.